PEC-CSS/AI/Model Tuning/README.md

 **Bayesian Optimization**: Bayesian Optimization is a sequential model-based optimization technique that builds a probabilistic model (typically using Gaussian Processes) to find optimal hyperparameters.

+**Random Search**: Random Search is a hyperparameter tuning method that samples random combinations of hyperparameters to find the best model performance.

+**Grid Search**: Grid Search is a hyperparameter tuning method that exhaustively tests all possible combinations of hyperparameters within a specified grid to find the optimal set.

 ## 🔗 Learning Flow